 I distinctly remember being home alone in middle school and feeling reckless and despondent—a terrible combination.
 I know I’m in trouble when I feel those things simultaneously.

-Our game room has a bannister that looks down on the front entrance.
-I once watched my brother climb over the bannister and drop down to the first floor.
-He was unscathed.
+Our game room has a bannister looking down on the front entrance.
+I once watched my brother climb over the bannister and drop down to the first floor unscathed.

 That night, I also went into the bathroom I shared with my sister and wrapped the cord to her hair straightener around my neck.
 I pulled it hard enough for it to leave red marks for a few minutes.
 I’m not sure why I did that, but I remember wanting to harm myself.

 Throughout middle school and high school, I would randomly cut myself, typically with scissors.
 I have a few scars on my hands from it.
 Not sure why I did that, either.
 I didn’t experience any kind of relief or release; all I felt was pain and possibly fear of someone finding out.
 I didn’t do it very often, and I rarely left marks that drew anyone’s attention.

 Even in college, I did some cutting at random times.
 I got a little more creative with what I used.
 I have scars on my arms and hands from those episodes as well.

 I remember wanting to die in middle school, but besides wrapping that cord around my neck, I never actually thought about how I would do it.
 I just wanted the pain to stop.
 I was also carrying around gobs of shame, and I didn’t know how to process through it.

 The thoughts of death seemed to hibernate in high school.
 I don’t remember ever feeling particularly suicidal.

 My desire to die came back full force in college.
 I’d been diagnosed as bipolar by then, and even though I was medicated, my moods were still tumultuous at times.

 During the summer after my first semester of college (I started in the spring because my psychotic break forced me to take a semester off), I had a job as an intern at an architecture firm.